 - You must not have been convicted of a felony, a significant misdemeanor, or three or more misdemeanors, and must not otherwise pose a threat to national security or public safety.

-However, we do not know yet if USCIS will process DACA applications submitted by people whose DACA expires more than 150 days after they submit their application.
+Currently, USCIS is accepting and processing DACA applications submitted by people whose DACA expires more than 150 days after they submit their application.
 Early in the DACA program, USCIS stated that it would reject DACA renewal applications from such people.
 Later, USCIS encouraged DACA recipients to complete their renewal application during the 120 to 150–day window before expiration, to provide enough time for processing and to avoid a lapse in their DACA, but did not reject renewal applications from people who submitted them more than 150 days before their DACA expired.
-We do not know if USCIS will prioritize cases for people whose DACA has less than 150 days left before expiration.
-People who have more than 150 days of DACA left before it expires may apply, but they should take into account the possibility that their application may be either rejected or accepted but deprioritized, and that while they are waiting for their case to be processed, the option to renew may end and they may not be able to get their $495 fee payment back.
+Since January 2018, USCIS has been accepting (and not rejecting) applications for renewal from people whose DACA will expire more than 150 days after the date they submit their application.

-■ What should I do to prepare to apply to renew DACA?
+■ What should I do to prepare to apply to renew my DACA?

 To prepare to apply to renew your DACA:

-- If you have a deportation order, a voluntary departure order, or an administratively closed immigration case, we highly recommend speaking to an attorney or BIA-accredited representative prior to applying.
+• If you have a deportation order, a voluntary departure order, or an administratively closed immigration case, we highly recommend speaking to an attorney or BIA-accredited representative before you apply.
 Given the change in who is now considered an “immigration enforcement priority,” the risks associated with applying may have changed.

-- If you are currently in exclusion, deportation, or removal proceedings, you must submit any new documents related to your case, unless you already submitted them to USCIS when you first applied for DACA or unless your case was administratively closed.
-We recommend speaking to an attorney or BIA-accredited representative prior to applying to assess how applying for DACA will affect your case.
+• If you are currently in exclusion, deportation, or removal proceedings, you must submit any new documents related to your case, unless you already submitted them to USCIS when you first applied for DACA or unless your case was administratively closed.
+We recommend speaking to an attorney or BIA-accredited representative before you apply to assess how applying for DACA will affect your case.

 - Form I-821D 01/09/17 Y

-When you submit a renewal application, you must fill out all sections of the forms and answer all the questions except those designated “For Initial Requests Only.”
+The following information applies to you if your DACA expired on or after September 5, 2016: When you submit a renewal application, you must fill out all sections of the forms and answer all the questions except those designated “For Initial Requests Only.”
 You must also submit any new documents relevant to your removal proceedings or criminal history that you have not submitted previously.
-Make sure to provide the date your prior DACA ends or ended in the appropriate box on Part 1 of Form I-821D.
+Make sure to provide the date your prior DACA expires or expired in the appropriate box on Part 1 of Form I-821D.